 - Don’t cradle the phone receiver between your head and shoulder; either use a headset or hold the receiver to your ear with your hand

 - Chew food evenly on both sides of your mouth

 Many people get TMD without ever having braces.
-Symptoms usually wax and wane regardless if braces are worn.
-If you are experiencing any of the symptoms listed above, and may be concerned that you're a candidate for TMD treatment, please contact our office for a consultation.
+Symptoms usually wax and wane regardless of whether braces are worn.
+If you are experiencing any of the symptoms listed above and are concerned that you may be a candidate for TMD treatment, please contact our office for a consultation.